Homes For Sale

 Located between the D/FW International Airport and the Alliance Airport at the gateway of Highway 114 "Golden Corridor", Trophy Club is a popular choice for professionals who want the convenience of a central location and the serenity of a country club lifestyle.

 Trophy Club is an active community.
 Though the city is well known for its golf lifestyle, there are plenty of activities to keep you busy every day of the week if golf isn't your game.

-Regional amenities, including dining, shopping and entertainment, plus close proximity to corporate campuses and easy on-off access from State Highway 114 makes Trophy Club an excellent location for commuters.
+Regional amenities, including dining, shopping and entertainment, plus close proximity to corporate campuses and easy on-off access from State Highway 114 make Trophy Club an excellent location for commuters.

 With exponential corporate growth forecast across southern Denton County, Trophy Club's ease of access to the top employment centers increases the city's desirability for home buyers.

-The influx of large business hubs like TD Ameritrade and Charles Schwab will go a long way to solidify the city as a desirable location for people looking to relocate.
+The influx of large business hubs like TD Ameritrade and Charles Schwab has solidified the city as a desirable location for people looking to relocate.
 The future, both near and long term continues to look great for Trophy Club real estate buyers and sellers.

 Planned Community, Thoughtful Zoning

 As a planned community, careful thought and zoning have covered every aspect of Trophy Club's growth.
 And it's that same planning that allows Trophy Club's community of avid cyclists, joggers, and evening strollers (and golfers!) the unique ambiance that comes with a country club community.

-The town and club offer some of the most complete tennis, golf, and community pool facilities anywhere in the metroplex.
-This superior lifestyle, good location, and outstanding schools mean Trophy Club is high on the list of home buyers "must see" locations.
+The town and club offer some of the most complete tennis, golf, and community pool facilities anywhere in the DFW Metroplex.
+This superior lifestyle, good location, and outstanding schools mean Trophy Club is high on the list of home buyers' "must see" locations.